Background Image

 What Is UHC Florida?

-United Healthcare is a national health insurer that covers 147 million people across the country, including in Florida.3 The company focuses on rewarding providers for quality care, reducing overall healthcare costs, strengthening the relationship between providers and patients, and achieving better health for members.3
+UnitedHealthcare is a national health insurer that covers millions of people across the country, including in Florida.3 The company focuses on rewarding providers for quality care, reducing overall healthcare costs, strengthening the relationship between providers and patients, and achieving better health for members.3

-In Florida specifically, United Healthcare plans are available through employers or the state Insurance Marketplace.4 These long-term plans are subject to the ACA and will give you the benefits you’re looking for.
+In Florida specifically, UnitedHealthcare plans are available through employers or the state insurance Marketplace.4 These long-term plans are subject to the ACA and will give you the benefits you’re looking for.
+There are also several short-term UnitedHealthcare plans in Florida, but keep in mind that these are limited-benefit plans and may not cover the essential benefits required by the ACA.4

-As mentioned earlier, the ACA requires long-term health insurance plans to provide coverage for 10 essential health benefits, including mental health and substance use treatment.2 That means that your United Healthcare coverage should help pay for at least some of the cost of treatment.
+The ACA requires long-term health insurance plans to provide coverage for 10 essential health benefits, including mental health and substance use treatment.2 That means that your UnitedHealthcare coverage should help pay for at least some of the cost of treatment.

 The exact coverage you will receive, and how much of the cost you will pay out of your own pocket, will depend on your specific UHC plan.
-Also, you’ll want to choose a treatment center within the United Healthcare provider network if possible.
+Also, you’ll want to choose a treatment center within the UnitedHealthcare provider network if possible.

-For example, Recovery First Treatment Center in Hollywood, FL is a local rehab facility that might be able to take United Healthcare coverage to cover the cost of your treatment.
-This facility is a great place to get back on your feet and create a new life moving forward.
+For example, Recovery First Treatment Center in Hollywood, FL, is a local rehab facility that might be able to take UnitedHealthcare coverage to cover the cost of your treatment.

 There are a variety of treatment options, and the exact treatment that’s best for your situation will be determined in cooperation with your medical provider.
-Some of the types of treatment United Healthcare may cover include detox, long-term or short-term treatment, group therapy, and more.5
+Some of the types of treatment UnitedHealthcare may cover include detox, long-term or short-term treatment, group therapy, and more.5

-There are a lot of different substances that Florida residents struggle with including crystal meth, cocaine, marijuana, opioids, heroin, prescription drugs and alcohol use.6
+There are a lot of different substances that Florida residents struggle with including crystal meth, cocaine, marijuana, opioids, heroin, prescription drugs, and alcohol use.6

 Substance use disorder (SUD) involving these substances can be treated at almost all rehab centers, and you deserve a life free of misusing substances.
 You’ll have the opportunity to be happier, healthier, and more productive, and the sooner you get treatment the sooner that new life begins.

-What Rehab Programs does United Healthcare of Florida Cover?
+What Addiction Programs Does UnitedHealthcare of Florida Cover?

 • Medical detox: This program allows the substances you’ve been using to leave your body while a team of doctors and professionals monitors your health.
 The doctors will also help manage your withdrawal symptoms.
 This process allows you to safely move forward with inpatient or outpatient programming.

-• Inpatient treatment programs: These programs allows you to live at the treatment facility so that you can get 24/7 treatment and help with your substance use problems.
+• Inpatient treatment programs: These programs allow you to live at the treatment facility so that you can get 24/7 treatment and help with your substance use problems.
 You’ll participate in group therapy, individual counseling, recreational activities, and more to help you address triggers and form new habits.

 • Outpatient programs: These programs can help those who need to live at home to attend work or school during treatment, as long as the home environment is supportive and not a use trigger.
 You’ll participate in treatment several hours a week.